Finding Our Way Home Retreat

 Please read the following carefully because we want each of you to attend 2025 FOWH!

 - Medical Exemptions: We require documentation from your physician indicating the medical reasons for the exemption.
 On the advice of your physician, an exemption may be granted when it does not cause undue hardship or pose a direct threat to the health and safety of others.
-Additionally, participants requiring exemptions must show proof of a negative COVID-19 test within 72 hours (about 3 days) before the event.
+Additionally, participants requiring exemptions must show proof of a negative COVID-19 test within 72 hours (about 3 days) prior to the event.
 Testing must be completed at a licensed medical center.
 Note that home tests are not acceptable.
 Testing will be at the participant's own cost and may be covered under health insurance.

 Note that the $500 Travel Fee is for air travel arranged through ProTravel, regardless of travel distance.
 Select this option in the registration form if you wish to pay the $500 Travel Fee or need your travel covered by the UUA.
-You will be prompted to enter your personal information and travel information into the registration form, which will be used to book your travel to FOWH-Atlanta.
+You will be prompted to enter your personal information and travel information into the registration form, which will be used to book your travel to FOWH.
 You will receive a travel confirmation email within days after you have registered.

 UUA Staff: Please use your respective UUA budget code to cover the registration fee and lodging expenses.
 You may contact ProTravel, or your travel site of choice to arrange travel.
 Fees for UUA Staff cannot be subsidized.